 Public School Funding

-- Federal, state and local government officials must work together to both relieve the tax burden on low-income school districts and to make sure that adequate funding is available for all of our schools.
+- Federal, state and local government officials must work together to both relieve the tax burden on low-income school districts and to make sure that adequate funding is available for all of our schools, pre-K through high school.
 When children in one section of our country are ill prepared for life after school, our entire nation suffers.

 - I will lobby for legislation that reexamines how public schools are funded, with an eye towards greater redistribution and less reliance on local tax revenue since that puts low-income areas at a disadvantage.